 Evaluation of the teacher education candidate is completed by the cooperating teacher during each of the field experience assignments and by the cooperating teacher and the university supervisor and student teaching experiences.
 The evaluations are aligned with the Conceptual Framework.
-Data charts for the evaluations are included as 006.03B3 TED Aggregate Field Experiences and Student Teaching Reports (2 separate reports).
+A data document is attached (006.03B3 TED Aggregate Report - Cohorts) that summarizes the evaluative information for field experiences by cohort and for student teaching by cohort.
+It should be noted that the 2011 student teaching cohort consists of 3 candidates who were all transfers into the program.
+Other cohorts were significantly larger.